Daryll-Ann: Reunion

 In August 2013 the band announced the plans for a new tour in 2014, in order to promote the reissues of their albums.
 The box "Daryll-Ann Again" that was released in December 2013 contains all the albums of the band, with additional demo and rare recordings.

+In 2024, the band released their first new album in 20 years, called "Spring".